Olegna09/entra-id-identity-governance-lab/README.md

 - Where they’re coming from
 - What they’re trying to access

-Anything less is implicit trust—and implicit trust is the problem.
+Anything less is implicit trust, and implicit trust is the problem.

 ---